 Whether you’re using a long-distance moving company or you’ve opted for DIY cross-country moving, take photos of your items and create a master packing checklist before you start boxing up rooms.
 This moving tip will not only help you remember how you arranged your old home but will also make it easier to file a claim with a professional moving company if any belongings get lost or damaged.

 Prep Your Supplies

-Once you have an idea of what you’re taking with you, it’s time to get supplies!
-Be sure to assemble the essentials before diving in so you don’t have to abandon your piles and run to the store:
+Once you have an idea of what you’re taking with you on your long-distance move, it’s time to get your moving supplies!
+Keep the momentum going and assemble these essentials before diving into packing your home: